Military Affairs Liaison

 Provides services to help deal with sexual assault or abuse, domestic violence, financial distress, substance abuse, medical emergency, suicidal thoughts and emotional or situational problems.
 They also operate the 2-1-1 information referral system

-James A. Haley VA Hospital is a BA-52 receiving facility and will accept anyone who claims they are a VETRAN regardless of proof of status.
+James A. Haley VA Hospital is a BA-52 receiving facility and will accept anyone who claims they are a VETERAN regardless of proof of status.

 EXAMPLE: A subject states they are a Veteran but cannot provide a DD Form 214 or DoD Identification.
 Although they cannot provide ID they will still be processed at James P. Haley.
-If they DO NOT provide identification, please send a courtesy email to Troy Howell at firstname.lastname@example.org.
-He will assist the Veteran with securing ID.
+If they DO NOT provide identification, please call the Suicide Prevention Team at (813) 972-2000 extension 6617.
+They will assist the Veteran with securing ID.

 Military OneSource 800-342-9647